Excessive hair comprises two entities:

 - Repetitive rubbing or scratching (lichen simplex)

-- Repeated application of minoxidil, potent topical steroid, iodine, psoralens (topical PUVA)
+- Repeated application of topical minoxidil, a potent topical steroid, iodine, or psoralens (topical PUVA)

 What causes hirsutism?